Photo courtesy of Tonya Runnels.

 Gibson headed to Four Mile Fire Protection District as the North Fork Fire started growing, and by the time he traveled those nine miles from Via’s headquarters in Boulder, Marshall Fire had started.

 Considering the strong winds, Gibson called in additional staff to help prepare the District’s fire response.
-He directed two fire trucks to North Fork Fire, which were canceled because of reasonable fire control, and redirected them to Marshall Fire, which was starting to pick up.
+He directed two fire trucks to North Fork Fire, which were canceled because of reasonable fire control, and redirected them to Marshall Wildfire, which was starting to pick up.

 Firefighters positioned one truck at the head of the fire to help law enforcement protect escape routes.
 They also helped police knock on doors and get people to evacuate.